DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/15 Specify Value Range.md

 ---

 If an entered value falls out of the range, the UI component displays an error message.
-To change the message text, specify the [dateOutOfRangeMessage](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/dateOutOfRangeMessage.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#dateOutOfRangeMessage') option.
+To change the message text, specify the [dateOutOfRangeMessage](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/dateOutOfRangeMessage.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#dateOutOfRangeMessage') property.

 ---
 ##### jQuery